North Korea vows to complete nuclear plan

 US President Donald Trump said North Korea had "once again shown its utter contempt for its neighbours, and the entire world community", but that he felt more confident than ever that the US was ready should a military option be needed.

-But Russia's ambassador to the UN, Vasilly Nebenzia, urged caution, saying: "We think that threats, tests, launches, and mutual threats in fact should be stopped, and that we should engage in meaningful negotiations."
+But Russia's ambassador to the UN, Vasiliy Nebenzia, urged caution, saying: "We think that threats, tests, launches, and mutual threats in fact should be stopped, and that we should engage in meaningful negotiations."

-China earlier accused the US of shirking its responsibilities.
+China accused the US of shirking its responsibilities.

+"Honestly, I think the United States should be doing... much more than now, so that there's real effective international co-operation on this issue", China's ambassador to the US, Cui Tiankai, was quoted as saying by Reuters.

+"They should refrain from issuing more threats.
+They should do more to find effective ways to resume dialogue and negotiation," he said.

 No new sanctions have been announced at the Council's meeting.